IIf you’re reading this, chances are you’ve been tasked with creating a competitive landscape analysis for your organization.

 But before we dive into his unique process, let’s get clear on the fundamentals.

-What is Competitive Landscape Analysis?
+What Is Competitive Landscape Analysis?

 Is competitive analysis a one-time deliverable or an ongoing process?